ShiyangXiao/ShiyangXiao.github.io/content/authors/admin/_index.md

   courses:
     - course: PhD in Social Science
       institution: Syracuse University
       year: 2024 (Expected)
-    - course: M.A. in Economics
-      institution: Syracuse University
-      year: 2020
     - course: M.A. in Public Policy and Management
       institution: Tsinghua University
       year: 2017
-    - course: B.A. in Philosophy and Economics (Dual Degree)
+    - course: B.A. in Philosophy and Economics
       institution: Peking University
       year: 2015